harikishorep122/Credit-card-fraud-detection/README.md

 Local outlier factor algorithm

 ## Results
-Second algorithm worked better than the first
+Second algorithm worked better than the first.
 Support vector machine wasn't used because it would take longer to train.